 Importance of Non-financial Performance Measures

-Following points help in understanding the importance of non-financial measures;
+The following points help in understanding the importance of non-financial measures;

 - These measures support the financial measures or KPI (key performance indicators).
 Most financial measures are lagging indicators, which means they reflect what has already happened.
-For example, revenue that a company earns from selling the product last year.
+For example, the revenue that a company earns from selling the product last year.
 Thus, management uses non-financial measures to get an idea of future financial performance.

 - Financial indicators do not give the full picture.
-For instance, they don’t tell why the sales are dropping, or why the cash flow is reducing.
+For instance, they don’t tell why the sales are dropping or why the cash flow is reducing.
 To get answers to such questions, management turns to non-financial measures.

 Benefits of Non-financial Performance Measures